OJB-Quantum/QC-Hardware-How-To/README.md

 <img width="3345" height="2074" alt="image" src="https://github.com/user-attachments/assets/263bac62-dcca-4f3d-8258-b9672ceea9ad" />

-> This figure highlights the digital and analog components of qubit control and readout.
-It is important to note that proper manipulation of physical qubits involves analog carrier waves that can be encoded with programmable waveforms with low noise and phase control.
+> This figure highlights the digital and analog components of qubit control and readout for cryogenic ASICs.
+Digitally, an SPI‑linked sequencer and waveform memory program the amplitude, phase, frequency, and timing of pulses.
+Analog‑wise, two DAC channels create baseband I and Q envelopes that are filtered and mixed with a low‑phase‑noise local oscillator (I/Q modulation) to produce the microwave XY drive; a separate DAC provides Z‑bias control; and a reflective readout chain transmits a probe tone, then amplifies, down‑converts, filters, and digitizes the return for qubit‑state discrimination.
+It is important to note that accurate qubit manipulation  relies on low phase noise, low jitter, calibrated I/Q balance, and low‑distortion analog buffering throughout the signal path.

 Borrowed from: Guo et al., *Cryogenic CMOS RF Circuits: A Promising Approach for Large-Scale Quantum Computing*, IEEE TSCII, 71, 3 (2024)
 <https://doi.org/10.1109/TCSII.2023.3333540>